 General.
 The Plan is a defined contribution plan covering substantially all employees of the Tanana Chiefs Conference (the Sponsor).
-Effective January 1, 2009, part-time, seasonal, and temporary employees are required to work a minimum of 1,000 hours in order to participate in the Plan.
-Once the hour requirement is reached the employee will remain eligible to participate in the Plan for the duration of their employment with the entity.
-Full-time employees are immediately enrolled in the Plan on the date of hire.
+Effective January 1, 2022, part-time, seasonal, and temporary employees are eligible to participate in the plan having separate eligibility dates and requirements.
+Full-time employees are immediately eligible to participate in the plan on date of hire.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).